jhonat23/motor_calculation/README.md

 # motor_calculation
-Calculation of load current in 3 phase and 1 phase AC-motor.
+Calculation of load current in 3 phase phase AC-motor.